Is the Digital SAT Easier or Harder Than the Paper Version?

 The only constant in life is change, and that's true with the digital SAT as well.
 Here are the big differences you can expect.

-It probably comes as no surprise that the switch from the pencil-and-paper SAT to the digital SAT involves several changes that will affect how students take and prepare for the exam.
+It probably comes as no surprise that the switch from the pencil-and-paper SAT to the digital SAT involved several changes that affect how students take and prepare for the exam.

-To help you fully understand what the digital SAT will be like, we’ll break down five major changes for the digital SAT and explain how they’ll affect the testing experience.
+To help you fully understand what the digital SAT is like, we’ll break down five major changes for the digital SAT and explain how they affect the testing experience.

-Change #1: The SAT Will Be Given in a Different Format
+Change #1: The SAT Is Given in a Different Format

-To take the test, students will be given access to a custom-built digital exam application, called Bluebook, that they’ll download prior to test day.
-They’ll receive full instructions on how to download and use the testing app in advance of their exam day.
-The digital SAT will be taken and submitted completely online.
+To take the test, students are given access to a custom-built digital exam application, called Bluebook, that they download prior to test day.
+They receive full instructions on how to download and use the testing app in advance of their exam day.
+The digital SAT is taken and submitted completely online.

 Change #2: The Digital SAT Is Shorter

-The digital SAT will be a total of two hours and 14 minutes long, making it about an hour shorter than the paper-and-pencil SAT.
+The digital SAT is a total of two hours and 14 minutes long, making it about an hour shorter than the paper-and-pencil SAT.

-There will be a total of 98 questions on the digital SAT, and it will last for a total of 134 minutes
+There are a total of 98 questions on the digital SAT, and it lasts for a total of 134 minutes

 Here’s a breakdown of the timing and number of questions on each section of the digital SAT